wpkelso/notes/Set.md

 tags: [mathematics]
 ---
 # Mathematics
-In mathematics, a set is a collection of any numbers of–including none– objects (numbers, other sets, etc.) that are related, and considered as a single object.
+In mathematics, a set is a collection of any numbers of–including none–objects (numbers, other sets, etc.) that are related, and considered as a single object.
 The only thing that matters in relation to a set is what the elements in the set are, not how the set is specified, how the elements are ordered, or how many times the elements in the set are counted.

 ## Properties & Related Theories
 ### Extensionality